-The involvement of the local communities was also important in conducting campaigns to promote the active role of people in forested environments, so that when replanting programs are completed, people could continue the reforestation on their own.
+The involvement of the local communities was also important in conducting campaigns to promote the active role of communities in forested environments, so that when replanting programs are completed, they could continue the reforestation on their own.
 However, ecosystem restoration necessitated a much longer time, Andi said.

-“The first initial year was only to gather information about native plants in Ranu Pani.
-We had to ask the Tenggerese what the names of the plants were and then we had to seek their scientific names,” Andi said referring to the indigenous inhabitants of the area.
+“The first initial year was only to gather information about native plants in Ranupani.
+We had to ask the local people of Tengger what the names of the plants were and then we had to seek their scientific names,” Andi said referring to the indigenous inhabitants of the area.